 - If you might be paddling at night then you need a white light (headlamps work great)

-Kokatat is providing a limited number of demo drysuits to the event.
+Kokatat and NRS are providing a limited number of demo drysuits to the event.
 These are available on a first come first served basis and sizes are not guaranteed.
 If you want to rent a drysuit for the event, we recommended contacting Kayak Academy in California